succinctlabs/sp1-helios/README.md

 ## Overview

-On-chain light client for Ethereum built with SP1.
+On-chain Ethereum light client built with SP1.

 - `/program`: The SP1 Telepathy program
 - `/contracts`: Contracts for the Telepathy light client